 TRS acquires information regarding a member's employment from the member's employer.
 All information contained in a member's record is confidential.
 This information is provided to the member upon request and to representatives of the member upon written request.
-Information may also be provided to other retirement systems subject to the Illinois Retirement Systems Reciprocal Act, the Illinois Department of Central Management Services for annuitant health insurance purposes, and the Social Security Administration for government pension offset determination and windfall elimination purposes.
+Information may also be provided to other retirement systems subject to the Illinois Retirement Systems Reciprocal Act, the Illinois Department of Central Management Services for annuitant health insurance purposes, the Social Security Administration for government pension offset determination and windfall elimination purposes and VOYA regarding the TRS Supplemental Savings Plan (SSP).
 Member information may also be given pursuant to a subpoena issued during court proceedings.